About

 In 2022, I wrote my first full-length play, FRAGILE HOUSE.
 That year, the script was shortlisted for Traverse Theatre’s Breakthrough Writers and longlisted for BOLD Playwrights.
 An experimental exploration of selected scenes was later showcased at The Curve as part of NSDF 2024, and in 2025 the full play had a script-in-hand performance at Omnibus Theatre, starring Frances Ruffelle and Adam Wadge.

-Currently, I’m a Mentored Writer on Paines Plough’s Tour the Writer programme.
-I’m developing my latest full-length play FIRST GRAVEDIGGER, a political pressure-cooker in which a young greengrocer is appointed as nuclear deputy in a seemingly rogue move by the Prime Minister, with dramaturgical support from Chris White, Charlotte Bennett and Debo Adebayo.
-An extract from the play will be showcased at Paines Plough’s Tour the Writer Festival at the Belgrade Theatre in March 2026.
+From 2024–26, I was a Mentored Writer on Paines Plough’s Tour the Writer programme.
+I developed my play FIRST GRAVEDIGGER, a political pressure-cooker in which a young greengrocer is appointed as nuclear deputy in a seemingly rogue move by the Prime Minister, with dramaturgical support from Chris White, Charlotte Bennett and Debo Adebayo.